jonathansmart/BayesGrowth/cran-comments.md

 * \donttest{} is used for several function examples as these functions run MCMC models and have unavoidable long run times.

+* Possibly misspelled words in DESCRIPTION have been checked and are correct

 ## R CMD check results